 It felt familiar but also filled with resentment.
 The walls held stories of all the drama that had unfolded in the house.
 But this was his story, and only he could elucidate the emotions felt in each moment.
 We, hidden in the darkness, could only listen as we watched his illuminated face.

 He looked distant, maybe sad.
 All I knew is that happiness was not a word that fit here.
 I could see through him and sense the scars that run so deep.
-He yearned for love, for a place of safety, because all his life he had only known being beaten by the storm and burned by the scorching heat of the sun.
+He yearned for love, for a place of safety.
+The storm had beaten him all his life and the scorching heat of the sun had burned him.

-His heart, though big, had been charred, but a small part still hoped to be filled and to give love.
-It was sad that life seemed to take the broken and break them even more.
+His big heart bore scars of charring, but a small part still hoped to fill with love and give it in return.
+Life, cruelly, seemed to target the broken only to shatter them further.
 “If only,” I whispered to myself.

 Pardon me.
 This is his story, not mine to tell.
-But I couldn’t help seeing through him, being engrossed in this moment, and feeling scared of what he might say.
+Yet, I saw through him, became engrossed in the moment, and felt scared of what he might say.

 I felt a lump forming in my throat.
-I wished the world had been kinder to him, that home had been a safe haven, and that I had been a source of happiness for him.
+I wished the world had shown him kindness, that home had offered him a safe haven, and that I had brought happiness into his life.

 Why did I feel this overwhelming burden to make things right for him, wishing he had had a normal, simpler life?
 I couldn’t help the emotions running through me.